lindsworthGarvey/ansible-subscript-var/README.md

 Example:
 ----------------------
-Use debug to display the derived variable - comprised of subscript elements
+Use debug to display the derived variable - made up of subscript elements

 - debug:
     msg="{{ host['ip'][0] }} {{ host['name'][0] }}"